laurelkeys/gsoc-2020/gsoc-final-report.md

  -->

 ## New Post-Processing Stages
-This year I was really excited to have been selected by [appleseed](https://appleseedhq.net/) -- an open source rendering engine designed for animation and visual effects -- to participate in [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#5361208732942336) (GSoC).
+This year I was really excited to have been selected by [appleseed](https://appleseedhq.net/) – an open source rendering engine designed for animation and visual effects – to participate in [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#5361208732942336) (GSoC).

-[My project focused on](https://github.com/laurelkeys/gsoc-2020/blob/master/gsoc-proposal.md#synopsis) extending appleseed's stack of post-processing stages -- which previously consisted of only two: a Render Stamp, to add text information, and a Color Map stage for visualizing relative luminance -- with a good number of high-quality post-processing effects, aimed towards artists.
+[My project focused on](https://github.com/laurelkeys/gsoc-2020/blob/master/gsoc-proposal.md#synopsis) extending appleseed's stack of post-processing stages – which previously consisted of only two: a Render Stamp, to add text information, and a Color Map stage for visualizing relative luminance – with a good number of high-quality post-processing effects, aimed towards artists.
+Post effects are image filters and transforms frequently used by artists to make their renders more realistic or stylized.

-I set out to implement four new post-processing stages -- [Vignette](https://en.wikipedia.org/wiki/Vignetting), [Bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect)), [Tone Map](https://en.wikipedia.org/wiki/Tone_mapping), and [Chromatic Aberration](https://en.wikipedia.org/wiki/Chromatic_aberration) -- alongside improvements to [appleseed.studio](https://appleseedhq.net/docs/appleseed.studio.html), appleseed's standalone GUI lookdev application.
+I set out to implement four new image effects as post-processing stages – [Vignette](https://en.wikipedia.org/wiki/Vignetting), [Bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect)), [Tone Map](https://en.wikipedia.org/wiki/Tone_mapping), and [Chromatic Aberration](https://en.wikipedia.org/wiki/Chromatic_aberration) – alongside improvements to [appleseed.studio](https://appleseedhq.net/docs/appleseed.studio.html), appleseed's standalone GUI lookdev application.

 ## Summary
 Pior to the beginning of GSoC, I started working on some small issues to get to know the project, and interacting with the community made me excited to work on appleseed.
 This led to my first notable contribution at the end of March, [introducing a new vignette effect](https://github.com/appleseedhq/appleseed/pull/2807) (although the implementation was quite straight-forward and not optimized).